MatthewCLind/DnD20/captains_logs/stardate-12018.10.7.md

 # DnD20 - Oct 6 2018

-/edit: this story has a happy ending/
+*edit: this story has a happy ending*

 Last night I was thinking about how there are two different configuration modes.
 There's the mode where you can select the die sidedness, and the mode where you set up wifi.
 I think these should be combined.
 Whenever you enter into *The* configuration mode, you will launch the wifi AP (btw, in the future the website should be made available on your wireless network once the credentials are put in).